jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/prediction-input-output-adapters.md

 ## File

-We can pass the image as a file data stream and load it as a file inside the `predict` function.
-Of course, sending a file works with any data format, not only images.
-In the following example, we will use the same model as in the ImageInputAdapter example, but with a file adapter.
+Images can be passed as a file data stream and loaded (as a file) inside the `predict` function.
+This method works with any data format, not just images.
+The following example uses the same model as in the `ImageInputAdapter `example, but with a file adapter.

-Before we start, we have to add the `Pillow` library to the model dependencies and import the `Image` class and the input adapter
+First you must add the `Pillow` library to the model dependencies and import the `Image` class and the input adapter:

 ```python
 import numpy as np